JoshDoody/joshdoody.github.io/_posts/2016-06-04-10-good-questions-to-ask-in-a-job-interview.md

 ---
 layout: post
-title: 10 questions to ask during an interview to really stand out
+title: 10 questions to ask in an interview to really stand out
-share_title: 10 good questions to ask during a job interview
+share_title: 10 good questions to ask in a job interview
 tagline: Stand out and learn more about the job opportunity
 excerpt: Make sure you don't freeze up when they say, "Do you have any questions for me?"
-Blow them away with these 10 questions to ask during an interview.
+Blow them away with these 10 questions to ask in an interview.
 context: interview
 author: josh
 last_modified_at: 2018-08-29
 og-image: JobInterviewQuestionsYouCanAsk.jpg
 ---

 Your primary goal in the interview process is to get the best job offer possible.
 Sometimes you can do that by giving great answers to interview questions.
-But don't overlook the benefits of *asking* good questions during the interview process, starting as early as [the pre-interview](/book/interview/pre-interview-phase/).
+But don't overlook the benefits of *asking* good questions in the interview process, starting as early as [the pre-interview](/book/interview/pre-interview-phase/).

 When the interviewer says, "Do you have any questions for me?", that's a golden opportunitiy to establish yourself as a strong candidate for the position and to learn more about the opportunity you're pursuing.

-So keep this article handy to make sure you have some good questions to ask during your interview.
+So keep this article handy to make sure you have some good questions to ask in your interview.

 ## 1. “What does a typical day look like for this role?”